 Alternative Boat Tour: Coastal Cruise Around Ireland’s Eye

-If you want to witness the rugged beauty of the Dublin coastline without the physical demands of landing, the Howth Coastal Boat Tour is your best option.
-This 2026 visitor favorite is ideal for those with mobility concerns, travelers with young children (buggy-friendly!), or anyone who simply wants to see the puffins and seals from a comfortable vantage point.
+If you want to witness the rugged beauty of the Dublin coastline and Ireland’s Eye without the physical demands of landing, the Howth Coastal Boat Tour is your best option.

-Unlike the landing ferry, this scenic cruise stays on the water, offering a 360-degree perspective of the island’s most dramatic features that you can’t see from the shore—including the massive sea caves and “The Stack.”
+This scenic cruise offers views of the island’s features that you can’t see from the shore—including the massive sea caves and “The Stack.”

 - Duration: Approximately 45–60 minutes.